OUTLOOK 2022: Central Europe and the Baltic states

 Domestic politics

-Radical rightwing parties have been a malignant cancer in Central Europe since Orban returned to power in 2010 determined to build a semi-authoritarian regime to entrench his rule.
+Radical right-wing parties have been a malignant cancer in Central Europe since Orban returned to power in 2010 determined to build a semi-authoritarian regime to entrench his rule.
 He was joined by Jaroslaw Kaczynski’s Law and Justice Party (PiS), which closely followed his lead after it won the 2015 Polish election.
-Both governments have formed a united front to oppose the EU’s values, and have tried to encourage similar political forces in neighbouring countries, the Balkans, and across the EU.
+Both governments have formed a united front to oppose the EU’s values, and have tried to encourage similar political forces in neighbouring countries, the Balkans and across the EU.

-Radical rightwing populism continues to be fuelled by social disparities created by the transformation from communism, the cultural shock from accession to the EU and its values, as well as phantom fears about migration and other topics spread by misinformation.
-But this year both radical rightwing governments face their toughest challenges yet as Orban confronts a united opposition and the ruling Polish coalition continues to crumble.
+Radical right-wing populism continues to be fuelled by social disparities created by the transformation from communism, the cultural shock from accession to the EU and its values, as well as phantom fears about migration and other topics spread by misinformation.
+But this year both radical right-wing governments face their toughest challenges yet as Orban confronts a united opposition and the ruling Polish coalition continues to crumble.

 Both governments have struggled to cope with the COVID-19 pandemic, partly because they have been reluctant to impose tough restrictions, which would have been unpopular with their often elderly and rural voters, many of whom have refused to be vaccinated because of distrust of the state as well as online misinformation.

-In Poland the vaccination rate is around 57%, the worst in Central Europe after Slovakia, which has just 48%.
-Hungary’s vaccination record is better – at 63%, roughly the same as the Czech Republic – but the country has the second worst death rate in the EU after Bulgaria.
+In Poland the vaccination rate is around 57%, the worst in Central Europe after Slovakia, whose take-up is just 48%.
+Hungary’s vaccination record is better – at 63%, roughly the same as the Czech Republic – but the country has the second-worst death rate in the EU after Bulgaria.
 In the Baltic states, vaccination rates are higher still – with Lithuania and Latvia achieving almost 69% – but their current infection rates are among the worst in the region.

-With their voters frustrated by the continuing COVID-19 restrictions and the soaring cost of living, both radical rightwing governments have tried to divert attention by reviving fears over migration.
+With their voters frustrated by the continuing COVID-19 restrictions and the soaring cost of living, both radical right-wing governments have tried to divert attention by reviving fears over migration.
 This has had diminishing success – the influx of several thousand refugees from Belarus to Poland last year seems to have done little to boost PiS support.
 Now both governments are turning more to cultural issues such as abortion and homosexuality to whip up support, which is bringing them once again into conflict with EU values.

-Opposing them, civic organisations have led huge protests and opposition parties have forged wide coalitions, usually led by centre-right parties (with the region’s leftwing parties out of power and marginalised).
+Opposing them, civic organisations have led huge protests and opposition parties have forged wide coalitions, usually led by centre-right parties (with the region’s left-wing parties out of power and marginalised).

-The Slovak opposition mobilised to oust leftwing populist Robert Fico in 2020, and the Czech opposition joined in two coalitions of the centre-right and the centre to defeat ‘technocratic populist’ Andre Babis at the 2021 election.
-Poland’s opposition parties may form centre-right and leftwing coalitions ahead of the general election there in 2023.
+The Slovak opposition mobilised to oust left-wing populist Robert Fico in 2020, and the Czech opposition joined in two coalitions of the centre-right and the centre to defeat ‘technocratic populist’ Andre Babis at the 2021 election.
+Poland’s opposition parties may form centre-right and left-wing coalitions ahead of the general election there in 2023.
 Meanwhile in Hungary, after three election defeats the opposition has finally united and will fight April’s election under one list and one candidate for premier, the liberal conservative Peter Marki-Zay.

 Orban is currently ahead in the opinion polls ahead of the April 3 general election, which will be fought on a very crooked playing field, with a gerrymandered electoral system, as well as a great imbalance of campaign funding and media coverage.
 If Orban wins a fourth consecutive term, this will likely embolden him to become even more obstructive towards the EU; if he is defeated, this would mark a dramatic political shift in the region back to liberal democratic values.